Propane, Propane Gas & Liquid Propane Gas | Is Propane LPG

 A yellow or red flame is usually indicative of incomplete combustion.

-LPG – propane lower and upper limits of flammability are the percentages of gas that must be present in an propane/air mixture.
+LPG or propane gas lower and upper limits of flammability are the percentages of propane gas that must be present in an propane/air mixture.

-This means that between 2.15% and 9.6% of the total propane/air mixture must be propane in order for it to be combustible.
+This means that between 2.15% and 9.6% of the total propane gas/air mixture must be propane gas in order for it to be combustible.

 This is the minimum temperature at which propane will burn on its own after having been ignited.